nojronatron/nojronatron.github.io/linux-terminal-files/bash-stuff.md

 *Note*: See more grep usage in [Grepping](#grepping)

-### Use Wildcards

-Zero or more characters: `*`
-Single character: `?`
-A range of characters: `[]`
-List files in the pwd whose 1st character is a 'Q' or 'q', 2nd character is within the range 0-9, 3rd character is within the range 0-3, and any number of other character following: `ls [Qq][0-9][0-3]*`
-Not: `^`

-*Note about Not*: As the first character within a range wildcard causes the filter to eliminate files that match that first character range wildcard characters.
-*Remember*: Wildcards affect the entire pathspec, which includes directories and filenames and file extensions.

 ## Use Piping and Redirection

 Redirect Standard Out (STDOUT) to a file: `>`